-As shown in Fig.\ref{fig:scheme}, two atoms (or atomlike objects) with the same resonant frequency $\omega_a$ are coupled to a semi-infinite waveguide.
-The distance between the atoms is $L = z_2-z_1$, where $z_j$ is the location of the $j$th atom, $j=1,2$.
-The coupling strength between the $j$th atom with the left-propagating field in the waveguide is $\gamma_{jL}$, and that with the right propagating field is $\gamma_{jR}$, where $\gamma_{jL}$ and $\gamma_{jR}$ are real constant numbers.
-For the atom at $z_1$, the emitted field in the left-propagating direction can be reflected by the mirror at $z=0$ and then propagates along the right direction to re-interact with the atom.
-The emitted field in the right-propagating direction excites the atom at $z_2$.
-For the atom at $z_2$, the emitted filed in the left-propagating direction can excite the atom at $z_1$, while the emitted filed in the right-propagating direction leaves the system.

-The following assumption is used in the frequency domain analysis. \begin{assumption} Initially, both of the two atoms are in their excited states, the waveguide is empty, and there are no external drives. \end{assumption}
+As shown in Fig.\ref{fig:scheme}, two atoms (or atomlike objects) with the identical resonant frequency $\omega_a$ between two energy levels, i.e., $|g_j\rangle$ and $|e_j\rangle$ with $j=1,2$, are coupled to a semi-infinite waveguide.
+The real-value coupling strength between the $j$th atom and the left-propagating field in the waveguide is $\gamma_{jL}$ , and that for the right propagating field is $\gamma_{jR}$.
+For the atom at $z_1$, the emitted field in the left-propagating direction can be reflected by the mirror at $z=0$ and then propagates along the right direction to re-interact with the atom, whereas the emitted field in the right-propagating direction excites the atom at $z_2$.
+For the atom at $z_2$, the emitted filed in the left-propagating direction interacts with the atom at $z_1$, while the emitted filed in the right-propagating direction leaves the system.
+The following assumption is adopted in this section. \begin{assumption} The two atoms are both initially excited, the waveguide is empty, and there are no external drives. \end{assumption}

 The free Hamiltonian of the system reads